Yassinbesbes/Yassinbesbes/README.md

 ### Hi there 👋

-I'm Yassin, a Development student Alongside my studies, I'm involved in developing and maintaining web applications, I worked on a project that involved design and development.
-I'm eager to continue my development journey, contribute to impactful projects, and stay updated with industry trends.
+I'm Yassin, a developer and technology student, always learning, building, and looking for projects where I can make a real impact.

 For designers, developers, startups, and agencies.